yokotenka/Threshold_QuPath_Extension/README.md

 - you can open multiple windows of the extension.
 - the current window does not update when you change images.
 - More which I have not yet found

+## Future features
+- add in listener so that the window updates automatically when the image changes
+- add in threshold line